sjfandrews/MitoImputePrep/READMEs/MakeReferencePanels_README.txt

 	- Filters to a Minor Allele Frequency specified in the script.
 	- Extracts sample IDs and adds a male sex label to them.
 	- Converts the reference panel VCF to PLINK, OXFORD, GEN, SAMPLE formats.
-	- Creates a recombination map (all sites r = 0, as no recombination as assumed).
+	- Creates a recombination map (all sites r = 0, as no recombination is assumed).
 	- Copies the relevant files to the Git repository.